tlswg/draft-ietf-tls-mlkem/draft-ietf-tls-mlkem.md

 ## Binding properties

-TLS 1.3's key schedule commits to the the ML-KEM encapsulation key and the ciphertext as the `key_exchange` field as part of the `key_share` extension are populated with those values are included as part of the handshake messages, providing resilience against re-encapsulation attacks against KEMs
+TLS 1.3's key schedule commits to the ML-KEM encapsulation key and the ciphertext as the `key_exchange` field as part of the `key_share` extension are populated with those values are included as part of the handshake messages, providing resilience against re-encapsulation attacks against KEMs